Lukasz A. Joachimiak, Ph.D. (Principal Investigator)

 Dailu Chen (Graduate Student)

-I am originally from Nanjing, China.
+I grew up in Nanjing, China before I moved to Arizona for college.
 I graduated from the University of Arizona with a B.S. in Physiology and a minor in Math.
-Now I am a graduate student in the Molecular Biophysics program.
-I joined Lukasz’s lab in Feb 2017, because of the fantastic opportunity to do research both wet and dry and the collaborative atmosphere of the CAND.
-My current project is on the conformational change that drives tau aggregation.
-When not purifying proteins or writing code, I like to play my piano, dance hip-hop and just try to be cool in general.
-I have a band called the Nasty Eyebrows.
+I am now a graduate student in the Molecular Biophysics program.
+I joined Lukasz’s lab in Feb 2017.
+I really enjoy the fantastic opportunity to do research both wet and dry and the collaborative atmosphere of the Center of Alzheimer’s and Neurodegenerative Diseases.
+My current project is to study cofactors that promote the pathogenic conformational change of tau which drives its aggregation.
+When not purifying proteins or writing code, I like to go rock climbing, dance hip-hop, play my piano, and just try to be cool in general.

 Kinga Westphal (Fulbright International Student)

 I am a graduate student at University of Gdansk, Poland.
 Since July 2017, I have been working in Center for Alzheimer’s and Neurodegenerative Diseases as a Visiting Junior Researcher (internship administered by Polish-U.S Fulbright Commission).
 Currently, I am involved in the investigations of the alpha-synuclein seeding activity and structural determination of the Hsp104:substrate complexes.